aemkei/jsfuck/README.md

 ### Calling method with more than one argument in "flow way"

-To be able to call mehod (with multiple arguments) in right side on results of previous method you can use this [technique](https://stackoverflow.com/q/63604058/860099) (discovered by trincot) - for example: `"truefalse".replace("true","1").replace("false","0")` can be written as follows:
+To be able to call a method (with multiple arguments) in right side on results of previous method you can use this [technique](https://stackoverflow.com/q/63604058/860099) (discovered by trincot) - for example: `"truefalse".replace("true","1").replace("false","0")` can be written as follows:

 ```js
 "truefalse"